Dealing with Attention Seeking Behavior

 After the briefest of hesitations, Randy nods in agreement and goes off to play with his action figures.

-Not all parents would have dealt with the behavior of an attention seeking child with Emily's aplomb.
+would have dealt with the behavior of an attention seeking child with Emily's aplomb.
 There's no doubt, dealing with a youngster who is constantly demanding to be noticed is both stressful and irritating.

 However, as Emily understands, when a child seeks attention, he's not behaving badly, just mistakenly.